apoorv33/azure-arm/README.md

 ### Dependencies on other GitHub Actions
 * [Azure Login](https://github.com/Azure/login) – **Required** Login with your Azure credentials
 * [Checkout](https://github.com/actions/checkout) – **Required** To execute the scripts present in your repository
-### Workflow to execute an AZ CLI script for templagte deployment
+### Workflow to execute an AZ CLI script for template deployment
 ```
 # File: .github/workflows/workflow.yml